Welcome to Longwick-cum-Ilmer Parish Council’s Website, we hope that you find this a useful and informative source of information about the parish.

 Longwick-cum-Ilmer Parish Council is trying to make the community a good place to live and work and free from crime by consulting with Neighbourhood Watch, and all the other voluntary organisations within the villages.

-The Parish is also represented on Wycombe District Council and Bucks County Council community committees.
+The Parish is also represented on Buckinghamshire Council and Bucks County Council community committees.